canonical/charm-relation-interfaces/tester/plugin/README.md

 If your charm can run with Scenario all relation events without needing patching, you don't need to do this.
 Most charms, however, do things that Scenario can't or won't wrap for you.
 For example, make a kubernetes API call, Popen calls, send http requests, etc...
 In order to let your charm be scraped by the charm-relation-interfaces automated tester, you need to set up your charm to hide away all that state Scenario won't cover.

-If you want to expose a custom charm facade for the automated charm-relation-interfaces tester, you will have to provide a pytest fixture named `itester` at the `/tests/interfaces/conftest.py` path.
+If you want to expose a custom charm facade for the automated charm-relation-interfaces tester, you will have to provide a pytest fixture named `interface_tester` at the `/tests/interfaces/conftest.py` path.

 ### Facade config
 You can customize name and location of the facade, but you will need to include that data when registering your charm with the interface.
 In `charms.yaml`, you can then specify: